Matt Bachand

-Matt Bachand (born May 2, 1977) is an American guitarist.
+Matthew Ryan Bachand (born April 29, 1977) is an American guitarist.
 He has strong death metal and thrash metal influences.
 He is the rhythm guitarist and backing vocalist for the metalcore band Shadows Fall and the bassist for Act of Defiance.
+In some Shadows Fall CD booklets (particularly in Threads of Life), he is nicknamed Matt "Funnily" Bachand.

 Biography

+Early years

-He is known for his deep growls or death growl, which is often heard in death metal genre.
+Bachand is known for his deep growls or death growl, which is often heard in death metal genre.
 In Shadows Fall, he can also be heard using a clean vocal style, such as in the song "What Drives the Weak."

 In his earlier days around the early through the mid-1990s, he was a guitarist for the death metal band Exhumed (not the deathgrind band Exhumed) and briefly was part of another death metal band, Perpetual Doom.
-Matt and Jon Donais formed Shadows Fall in late 1995 and released their first album Somber Eyes to the Sky in 1997, which was released through Matt Bachand's self-produced label Lifeless Records.

 He also played guitar and sang in a band called Empty, who released an 11-song CD, Before the Sunrise, through Wilderness Records in 1996.
-The band's music is not heavy metal, and features Bachardt and Jeff Kukucka's harmonizing vocals together and playing acoustic guitars throughout.
-He also served as touring bassist for Times of Grace, replacing Daniel Struble who is unable take part in the tour due to personal matters.
+The band's music is not heavy metal, and features Bachardt and Jeff Kukucka's harmonizing vocals and playing acoustic guitars throughout.